 ![]() |

-If you have ever encountered these crystallizations when opening a bottle of red wine, do not be alarmed, these crystals They do not affect the quality of the wine .
-The so-called wine diamonds are chemically known as potassium or calcium bitartrate .
-They are formed when tartaric acid, a natural component found in grapes, combines with the aforementioned cations in cold conditions and a lot of movement, such as that of ocean waves, and form a crystalline salt which is attached to the cork. |
+If you have ever encountered these crystallizations when opening a bottle of red wine, do not panic, these crystals do not affect the quality of the wine .
+The so-called wine diamonds are known chemically speaking as Potassium or calcium bitartrate .
+They are formed when tartaric acid, a natural component found in grapes, combines with the above cations under cold and turbulent conditions, such as ocean waves, and form a crystalline salt that joins the cork. |